Last updated on November 20, 2025

 #3.
 Ramos, Dragon Engine

-If you like to play all the mutate creatures available, Ramos, Dragon Engine is one of the best choices around.
-You get to put +1/+1 counters on it whenever you cast a creature, and since mutate effects count as casting, you get to put a counter on your commander and grow it bigger.
+If you want to play all the mutate creatures available, Ramos, Dragon Engine is one of the best choices around.
+You get to put +1/+1 counters on it whenever you cast a creature, and since mutating counts as casting, you get to put a counter on your commander and grow it bigger…to then cast more mutate spells.
+It spirals out of control rapidly and is a total blast to play.

 #2.
 Animar, Soul of Elements

 Animar, Soul of Elements is very similar to Ramos, Dragon Engine in the sense that Animar is a commander that grows whenever you cast a creature spell.
-What makes this one better despite the color restriction is that it gets protection from both white and black, and that it makes your other creature spells cheaper based on how many +1/+1 counters Animar has.
-What mutates does for this commander is add a more robust body and some functional abilities like flying.
+What makes this one better, is that it gets protection from both white and black, the two most common colors for removal in the format.
+Furthermore, it reduces the cost of creature spells you cast by the number of +1/+1 counters on it.
+Animar reduces the cost of your mutate creatures, and makes it particularly easy to swing in for huge commander damage.

 #1.
 Illuna, Apex of Wishes